Transitions (The Wire): Omar Little

 Omar visits the home of one of Butchie's former bodyguards.
 Inside Big Guy is recovering from his leg wound after being left alive as a witness to Butchie's torture and murder.
 Big Guy retells the story for Omar's benefit and identifies Chris Partlow and Snoop as responsible.
 Omar vows "I’m going to work them.
 Sweet Jesus, I’m going to work them."
 Butchie's friend, Donnie insists upon accompanying Omar as he is more familiar with the Stanfield Organization.
 Omar reclaims his shotgun.

 Omar waits for Slim Charles to return to his apartment.
 Omar asks Slim for Prop Joe's location.
 Slim refuses to answer and Omar strikes him on the back of the head with his gun.
-Slim falls to the floor and asks Omar to consider why Joe would have given up Butchie when he was aware it would bring Omar's vengeance upon him and that Butchie could implicate Prop Joe in profiting from Omar's robbery.
+Slim falls to the floor and asks Omar to consider why Joe would have given up Butchie when he was aware it would bring Omar's vengeance upon him and that Butchie could implicate Prop Joe in profiting from Omar's robbery of Marlo.
 Slim claims that he would help Omar if Joe had given up Butchie but that was not the case.
 He appeals to Omar to finish it but Omar leaves without further violence.
 Slim leans against the wall and finds blood on the back of his head.

 Omar and Donnie observe Stanfield's courtyard from a vacant building.
 Stanfield is nowhere to be seen.
 They discuss Stanfield's awareness of their intentions and Omar reveals that he plans to attack Stanfield's people until Stanfield is forced to confront them himself.
 Donnie points out Monk as Stanfield's lieutenant and Omar agrees to target him and makes a note of his car.